-The award-winning, evidence-based violence prevention and intervention program for children . . .
+The award-winning, evidence-based social and emotional learning program for children . . .

 I Can Problem Solve (ICPS) is a universal school-based program designed to enhance the interpersonal cognitive processes and problem-solving skills of children in preschool through grade 6.